 A central point of our ethos is the cultivation of an ‘altruistic, caring and outward-looking community’ and we believe wholeheartedly in doing good for others, which in turn is good for ourselves.
 Emanuel has a long history of supporting charitable causes and community projects with both financial and practical assistance and a key aim is to prepare our pupils for a lifetime of leadership and service.

 Pupils regularly support the work of charities with an annual charity week, where a number of events are hosted for pupils and staff.
 This is supplemented by a number of one-off activities throughout the year which allow pupils to raise further funds for their chosen charities.
 The great majority of pupils in Year 9 sign up to the Duke of Edinburgh Award in which they must complete a volunteering element, volunteering in places such as charity shops, homes for the elderly, libraries, various peer mentoring programmes and many other projects, all of which allow them to contribute to the wider community.

 Siddiq (Head Boy 2019-20) with pupils at one of our partnership schools in Tamil Nadu, India.
-Sixth form students visit the school every summer.

 The most effective projects are those that are two-way and we partner with a range of schools.
-We work collaboratively with state secondary schools on projects such as public speaking, a Model United Nations conference, a number of concerts as well as art projects and film-making schemes.
-Our Year 6 pupils have a special relationship with Christ Church Primary School and work on a number of enrichment projects through the year with their peers, while several sixth form students help out at our local partner primary schools (Griffin Primary, School, St Faiths, Christ Church, Allfarthing, Swaffield and Honeywell) leading projects such as Drama, Art and English.
+We work collaboratively with state secondary schools on projects such as public speaking, Model United Nations conferences, a number of concerts as well as art projects and film-making schemes.
+Our Year 6 pupils have a special relationship with Christ Church Primary School and work on a number of enrichment projects through the year with their peers, while several Sixth Form students help out at our local partner primary schools (Griffin Primary, School, St Faiths, Christ Church, Allfarthing, Swaffield and Honeywell) leading projects in subjects including English, Art and Drama.
 Many of our students have gained permanent ID badges as testament to the value placed on their work with younger children.

 Year 6 pupils from Emanuel School and Christ Church Primary School learn about Design Technology on one of our partnership Enrichment Days.